June 20, 2022

 A student bank account is a financial product designed specifically to fulfill the needs of college students.
 By setting up a student bank account, you’ll get oversight over all your finances and make sure you’re saving for all those extra expenses.

 Unlike a lot of bank accounts, Mos doesn’t have a minimum balance requirement—which means you can get started without a nest egg.
-Mos is also free to join, and it offers a student debit card (that gives you 1% cashback on your favorite category of expenses), a full-featured mobile app, and access to more than 50,000 fee-free ATMs.
+Mos also offers a student debit card (that gives you 1% cash back on your favorite category of expenses), a full-featured mobile app, and access to more than 50,000 fee-free ATMs.

 Above all else, Mos is great for students because it has no hidden fees.
-But it’s important to bear in mind that Mos is more than just a bank account.
-No other bank account can offer you access to the largest scholarship pool in the country.
+But it’s important to bear in mind that Mos is more than just a money app.
+No bank account can offer you access to the largest scholarship pool in the country.

-With a Mos account, you can skip the lengthy scholarship search process.
-Instead, you can take a couple of short quizzes and get instantly matched with scholarships you qualify for—all using a slick and intuitive app.
+With the Mos app, you can skip the lengthy scholarship search process.
+Instead, you can take a couple of short quizzes and get instantly matched with scholarships you qualify for—all from your phone.

 Finally, with Mos, you’re never on your own.
-Mos account holders get access to special financial advisors who can help you figure out how to save for college.
-You’ll get one-on-one support to complete your applications, score discounts, and avoid making expensive mistakes.
+Mos account holders can get access to financial aid advisor who can help you figure out how to get the best price at your college.
+You’ll get 1-on-1 support to complete your applications, negotiate your tuition price, and avoid making expensive mistakes.

 2. Start a 529 college savings plan